leotaku/elisp-check/COMPARISON.md

 * Uses MELPA-compatible recipes to setup packages
 * Implements some custom checks not supported by `elisp-check`
 * Implements a license checker
+* Includes sample configurations for GitHub Actions and Travis CI
+* Includes a Dockerfile
 * Can be run continuously to check many recipes

 Some of these features might especially be interesting to people who review MELPA pull requests, as melpazoid has specifically been built to support their work.